 The sprawling mighty oak tree remains a symbol of the American Midwest but a new, swift, and little understood disease has recently emerged in our area with the potential to eliminate these iconic trees from our landscape.
 Join us at Hitchcock Nature Center on June 29th on at 7:00 p.m. for the second of three training sessions for a volunteer project aimed at understanding and alleviating the effects of this new threat.

 Training sessions will cover a variety of topics & include field training sessions to help volunteers practice their skills & become independent project volunteers.
 Topics covered will include the project & field data collection app, oak ecology, & oak fire wounds.
 Portions of the training will occur out of doors and off-trail, so please dress appropriately.

-Due to the paperwork needed to register new participants, we are asking that interested parties register online in advance.
-For questions not answered online please call 712-545-3283.
+Due to the paperwork needed to register new participants, we are asking that interested parties call to register in advance: 712-242-1189.

 There is no fee to attend these training sessions & participants do not need to purchase a park entry pass.
 We appreciate your volunteer service.